I’ve got a quick how-to for you because many have asked about the ladder I have on my porch.

 While at my DD and SIL’s home renovation they ripped off their deck-ish type of backyard railing.

-Here it is in the raw, Isaac and Dad taking it off their back porch:
+As for the upcycling ladder, Here it is in the raw, Isaac and Dad taking it off their back porch:

 Rather than toss it, I grabbed it for a future project.